 Thirteen at Table

 - The Red Panda vs Mr. Amazing.
 The Red Panda is a skilled but otherwise normal human while Mr. Amazing is an "ubermensch who converts power from the sun" to become a Flying Brick.
-The fight is essentially the Red Panda equivalent of Batman vs Superman, and starts with the Red Panda insulting Mr. Amazing's desire for recognition to tick him off enough to enter a one-on-one fight when at least four others were there to back him up.
+The fight is essentially the Red Panda equivalent of Batman vs Superman, and starts with the Red Panda insulting Mr. Amazing's desire for recognition to tick him off enough to enter a one-on-one fight when at least four others were there to back the Red Panda up.
 In the actual fight, Mr. Amazing is so Unskilled, but Strong that the Panda can easily dodge his telegraphed punches even at super-speed.
 The Panda even hurts him when he hits back.
 When Mr. Amazing breaks out the energy blasts, the Red Panda overpowers his "strong will" with hypnosis and employs the oft-used "make them shoot at a mental projection" tactic.
 Finally the Panda floors Mr. Amazing with beatdown that Kit later reveals utilized kinetic energy force projectors inside his red gauntlets.